vpon-sdk/vpon-sdk.github.io/_includes/android-changelog.md

 # Vpon Android SDK Change Log

+## 5.7.4
+* Release Date: 13 May, 2025
+* Adjust Interstitial layout to support edge to edge style in Apps target on Android SDK 35 and above
+* Minor code refactor

 ## 5.7.2
 * Release Date: 6 Nov.
 2024
 * add new property : advertise in nativead